yuval-ro/guides/ohmyposh/ohmyposh.md

 ## First-time setup

-0. **Install Oh My Posh with Scoop:**
+1. **Install OMP using Scoop:**

-    Open a PowerShell instance (Administrator).
-    Run the following command:
+    Open a PowerShell instance (Administrator) and run the following command:
     ```powershell
     scoop install oh-my-posh
     ```

-0. **Install fonts:**
+1. **Install a Nerd Font:**

     OMP requires "Nerd Fonts", which are Monospace fonts augmented with symbols and icons.
-    Without them, most of the themes will not display the prompts correctly.
+    Without them, most of the themes will not display shell prompts correctly.
     Run the following command:
     ```powershell
     oh-my-posh font install